3Shain/kairo/README.md

 * IoC with Dependency injection.
 * State Management.
 * All features above is avaliable **ACROSS FRAMEWORKS/LIBRARIES**.
-    > Currently react,angular and vue integrations are provided.
+    > Currently react, angular, solid and vue integrations are provided.

 ## Basic Idea